ArafatMahmood45/Canadian_Job_Market/Readme.md

 ## Status

-🚀 Deployed on Microsoft Azure
+🚀 Production deployment running on Microsoft Azure.

 Future development will focus on expanding intelligent career assistance features and scaling the data pipeline.